robbie-a-freeman/clipd-backend-operations/README.md

 5. Right click on file, click Make Public
 6. Make sure the S3 profile is public itself
 7. Click on the item and copy the URL looking like "https://csgo-highlights-db.s3.us-east-2.amazonaws.com/name.backup"
-8. enter w/o outer quotes in cmd: "pg:backups:restore "<link>" postgresql-convex-91631 -a clipd"
+8. enter w/o outer quotes in cmd: "pg:backups:restore "step7link" postgresql-convex-91631 -a clipd"
 9. enter w/o quotes to check if running properly: "heroku pg -a clipd"
 10. Start server if previously shut down for maintanence